MapBBCode/mapbbcode.github.io/faq.md

 Click on that object (for a line, click on it, not on rectangular markers), and you'll see a popup panel.
 There will be a "Delete" button.

+**How to remove a point from a line?**

+Click on one of those white rectangles.
+And if you drag one of semi-transparent rectangles, you'll create a new node in that place.

 **Which map layers would you recommend for forum maps?**

 In that order: